optimagic-dev/optimagic/docs/source/estimation.rst

 The user can specify a list with any number of constraints.
 Each constraint is a dictionary.
 The dictionary must contain the following entries:

-- 'loc' or 'query' but not both.
+- ``'loc'`` or ``'query'`` but not both.
 This specifies to which subset of the parameters the constraint applies.
 The value corresponding to 'loc' will be passed to df.loc and the value corresponding to 'query' will be passed to df.query so you can provide whatever is accepted by those methods.
-- 'type', which can take the following values:
+- ``'type'``, which can take the following values:
-    - 'covariance': a set of parameters forms a valid (i.e. positive semi-definite) covariance matrix.
+    - ``'covariance'``: a set of parameters forms a valid (i.e. positive semi-definite) covariance matrix.
 This is not compatible with any other constraints on the involved parameters.
+    - ``'sdcorr'``: the first part of a set of parameters are standard deviations, the second part are the lower triangle (excluding the diagonal) of a correlation matrix.
+All parameters together can be used to construct a full covariance matrix but are more interpretable.
+This is not compatible with any other type of constraints on the involved parameters.
-    - 'sum': a set of parameters sums to a specified value.
+    - ``'sum'``: a set of parameters sums to a specified value.
 The last involved parameter can't have bounds.
 In this case the constraint dictionary also needs to contain a 'value' key.
-    - 'probability': a set of parameters is between 0 and 1 and sums to 1.
+    - ``'probability'``: a set of parameters is between 0 and 1 and sums to 1.
-    - 'increasing': a set of parameters is increasing.
+    - ``'increasing'``: a set of parameters is increasing.
 We check that the box constraints are compatible with the order.
-    - 'equality': a set of parameters is restricted to be equal to a particular value.
+    - ``'equality'``: a set of parameters is restricted to be equal to a particular value.
 The value has to be specified in the constraints dictionary.
+    - ``'pairwise_equality'``: Two sets of parameters are pairwise equal.
+In this the constraint dictionary has to contain the keys ``locs`` and ``queries`` instead of ``loc`` and ``query``.
+Both are lists of arbitrary length and each element in the list hast to be a valid argument to ``DataFrame.loc[]`` or ``DataFrame.query()``, respectively.
+Pairwise equality constraints are just syntactic sugar and are converted to normal equality constraints internally.
+    - ``'fixed'``: A set of parameters is fixed to some values.
+In this case the constraints dictionary has to contain a ``'value'`` entry which can be a scalar or an iterable of suitable length.

-Lower and upper bounds as well as fixed parameters are specified in :ref:`params_df`
+Lower and upper bounds are specified in :ref:`params`.

 The constraints are enforced by reparametrizations, additional bounds or additional fixed parameters.
 For details see :ref:`reparametrize`

 .. todo:: Implement a way to use nlopts and pygmo's general equality or inequality constraints for all algorithms that support this type of constraints.

 .. todo:: Find out if box constraints are implemented efficiently in pygmo